 Motorcycle parked at an Ozark Mountain overlook above the Buffalo River valley at golden hour

-Two wheels · Ozark backroads
+Scenic drives · Ozark backroads

 The rides

-Eight routes worth the trip.
+Six routes worth the trip.

 Sorted loosely by proximity to the Buffalo.
 Pavement quality changes after winter — check recent ride reports before committing to anything labeled technical.
 Watch for elk, wild turkey, and gravel in the apex of every blind corner.